Neuroadaptive training research & applications

 Furthermore, individual differences can result in inefficient skills acquisition, as trainees may progress at varying rates or require different levels of mental effort (Dotson et al., 2018).

-What is neuroadaptive training?
+What is NeuroTargeted Training?

-Neuroadaptive training is a personalized approach to learning and training that leverages advances in neuroscience, technology, and data analysis to tailor interventions based on an individual’s unique neural and cognitive profile.
+NeuroTargeted Training is a personalized approach to learning and training that leverages advances in neuroscience, technology, and data analysis to tailor interventions based on an individual’s unique neural and cognitive profile.